 Please submit math equations as editable text and not as images.
 Present simple formulae in line with normal text where possible and use the solidus (/) instead of a horizontal line for small fractional terms, e.g., X/Y. In principle, variables are to be presented in italics.
 Powers of e are often more conveniently denoted by exp.
 Number consecutively any equations that have to be displayed separately from the text (if referred to explicitly in the text).

-• Submit each figure as a separate file and in addition embed them in the relevant point in the article.
+- Submit each figure as a separate file; also embed them at the relevant point in the article.

 If your electronic artwork is created in a Microsoft Office application (Word, PowerPoint, Excel) then please supply "as is".